The first promise.

 The traditional route of the Camino crosses northern Spain

-(Map by Manfred Zentgraf, Volkach, Germany from Wikipedia Commons)
+[Map by Manfred Zentgraf, Volkach, Germany from Wikipedia Commons.]

 and the most common starting point for pilgrims wanting to walk the entire length of the Camino is Roncesvalles in Spain.
 In France, pilgrims generally consider the starting point to be Saint-Jean-Pied-de-Port.
 It’s about 25 kilometers from there through the Pyrenees to Roncesvalles and another 800 kilometers to Santiago.
-(Those who wish to take the most traditional route will either turn north from Roncesvalles or start closer to the coast along the Bay of Biscay in Irun or Bilbao to find the Camino Primitivo [Original Way] which starts in Oviedo.)
+(Those who wish to take the most traditional route will either turn north from Roncesvalles or start closer to the coast along the Bay of Biscay in Irun or Bilbao to find the Camino Primitivo {Original Way} which starts in Oviedo.)

 As you can see from the map, the journey can begin nearly anywhere in Europe and all (save the boat from Plymouth) pass through France.
 The four French routes appear in blue on the map.
 They are, from south to north:

-• The via Tolosana or Chemin d’Arles (the Latin Tolosana is because it passes through Toulouse).
-This is the only French route that doesn’t join the Camino Frances at Saint-Jean-Pied-de-Port
+- The via Tolosana or Chemin d’Arles (the Latin Tolosana is because it passes through Toulouse).
+This is the only French route that doesn’t join the Camino Frances at Saint-Jean-Pied-de-Port.

-• The via Podiensis or Route du Puy starting in Le Puy
+- The via Podiensis or Route du Puy starting in Le Puy.

-• The via Lemovicensis, or Route Vézelay leaving from Vézelay (the Latin refers to passing through Limoges)
+- The via Lemovicensis, or Route Vézelay leaving from Vézelay (the Latin refers to passing through Limoges).

-• The via Turonensis, leaving from Paris, passing through Tours
+- The via Turonensis, leaving from Paris, passing through Tours.

 The French routes have all been modified because modern roadways have blocked or paved over many of the traditional historic paths.
 However, in France there are the dual systems of Grandes Randonnées (Great Hikes) and Grandes Randonnées du Pays (Great Country Hikes) using waymarked often small farm roads to keep pilgrims safe.
 (Those associated with The Way of Saint James are marked with GR65.)
 Of course, the route that concerns us at the moment is the one passing through Paris – the via Turonensis.

-Beginning in the 16th century, when pilgrims met in Paris to begin their walk along the via Tourensis, the traditional meeting point was none other than the Tour Saint-Jacques where Patricia and I walked after breakfast.
+Beginning in the 16th century, when pilgrims met in Paris to begin their walk along the via Turonensis, the traditional meeting point was none other than the Tour Saint-Jacques where Patricia and I walked after breakfast.
 From there, they would begin the journey south and east along the oldest street in Paris – rue Saint-Jacques (which Pat and I happened upon on our first post cruise walk).
 Today, if you are so inclined,

 you can walk the first five kilometers of The Way beginning at the Tower, crossing the Seine on the Pont Notre-Dame, across the Île-de-la-Cité onto the Rive Gauche, and continuing along rue Saint-Jacques.
 To keep you on the path, you follow not the Yellow Brick Road but the scallop shell.